Mikkomario/Utopia-Scala/Vault-Coder/README.md

 - **"combinations" / "combos": [Object]** - An array of **combination objects** for this class (see structure below)
   - Alternatively, you can specify a **"combination"** or **"combo"** -property with only a single **combination object** as a value.
 Please don't specify both, however.
+- **"has_combos" / "generic_access" / "tree_inheritance": Boolean (optional)** - Determines whether a more generic
+  access point (**ManyXAccessLike**) will be written for this class
+  - If omitted or *null*, a more generic access point will be written if this declaration includes any combo classes
 - **"description_link" / "desc_link": String (optional)** - Specifies the name of
   the property in a description link table that refers to this class (e.g. `"testClassId"`)
   - Please note that if you specify this value, localized description support is added for this class